Alan Moore: Recognition and awards

 Moore's work in the comic book medium has been widely recognised by his peers and by critics.
 Comics historian George Khoury asserted that "to call this free spirit the best writer in the history of comic books is an understatement" while interviewer Steve Rose referred to him as "the Orson Welles of comics" who is "the undisputed high priest of the medium, whose every word is seized upon like a message from the ether" by comic book fans.
-Douglas Wolk observed: "Moore has undisputably made it into the Hall of Fame: he's one of the pillars of English language comics, alongside Jack Kirby and Will Eisner and Harvey Kurtzman and not many others.
-He's also the grand exception in that hall, since the other pillars are artists – and more often than not, writer/artists.
+Douglas Wolk observed: "Moore has undisputably made it into the Hall of Fame: he's one of the pillars of English-language comics, alongside Jack Kirby and Will Eisner and Harvey Kurtzman and not many others.
+He's also the grand exception in that hall, since the other pillars are artists—and more often than not, writer/artists.
 Moore is a writer almost exclusively, though his hyper detailed scripts always play to the strengths of the artists he works with.
 That makes him the chief monkey wrench in comics author theory.
 The main reason that almost nobody's willing to say that a single cartoonist is categorically superior to a writer/artist team is that such a rule would run smack into Moore's bibliography.
-In fact, a handful of cartoonists who almost always write the stories they draw have made exceptions for Moore – Jaime Hernandez, Mark Beyer and most memorably Eddie Campbell."
+In fact, a handful of cartoonists who almost always write the stories they draw have made exceptions for Moore—Jaime Hernández, Mark Beyer and most memorably Eddie Campbell."

 Moore was voted Best Writer by the Society of Strip Illustration in both 1982 and 1983.